Borate

 A borate is any of a range of boron oxyanions, anions containing boron and oxygen, such as orthoborate BO3(3−), metaborate BO2−, or tetraborate B4O7(2−); or any salt of such anions, such as sodium metaborate, Na+[BO2]− and borax (Na+)2[B4O7](2−).
 The name also refers to esters of such anions, such as trimethyl borate B(OCH3)3.

 Natural occurrence

 Borate ions occur, alone or with other anions, in many borate and borosilicate minerals such as borax, boracite, ulexite (boronatrocalcite) and colemanite.
-Borates also occur in seawater, where they make an important contribution to the absorption of low frequency sound in seawater.
+Borates also occur in seawater, contributing to the absorption of low-frequency sound in seawater.